Healthy eating tips for people with arthritis

 Calcium and vitamin D are essential nutrients for bone health and supplements may be prescribed for patients with RA taking glucocorticoids (steroids), which can increase the risk of bone loss and osteoporosis.

 Although laboratory research has suggested that vitamin D may have anti-inflammatory effects, further studies are needed to better understand the role of vitamin D in inflammatory conditions, and currently there is no evidence that vitamin D supplements are of benefit in RA.
-Regardless of possible effects on inflammation, it is recommended that all adults take a daily supplement containing 10 micrograms of vitamin D during the autumn and winter months, when the sun isn’t strong enough for the body to make vitamin D.
+Regardless of possible effects on inflammation, it is recommended that all adults take a daily supplement containing 10µg (micrograms) of vitamin D during the autumn and winter months, when the sun is not strong enough for the body to make vitamin D.

 Shopping, preparing and cooking food - some tips

 Cooking at home can be an enjoyable experience and can help with eating healthily.
-However, when movement is restricted activities around cooking including shopping and preparation can be difficult (e.g. lifting grocery bags, opening jars, dicing and slicing and lifting pots).
-Some tips are listed below but many more tips can be found on Versus Arthritis, one of the UK’s largest arthritis charities. https://www.versusarthritis.org/
+However, when movement is restricted activities around cooking including shopping and preparation can be difficult (such as lifting grocery bags, opening jars, dicing and slicing and lifting pots).
+Some tips are listed below but many more tips can be found on the Versus Arthritis website.

 Food preparation and cooking